hemanthpruthvi/PyAstroPol/Docs/paper.md

 # Acknowledgements

 This work has been carried out as a part of ongoing project `Jets in the solar atmosphere`, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 407727365.
-I thank DVS Phanindra (IIA, Bengaluru) and V. Sreekanth Reddy (RCI, Hyderabad) for the discussion, and Mathias Waidele (KIS, Freiburg) for his feedback.
+I thank DVS Phanindra (IIA, Bengaluru) and V. Sreekanth Reddy (CHESS, Hyderabad) for the discussion, and Mathias Waidele (KIS, Freiburg) for his feedback.

 # References